natverse/coconatfly/README.md

 upon the [coconat](https://natverse.org/coconat/) package which provides more basic and/or dataset agnostic functionality.
-In case you were wondering, **coconat** stands for COmparative COnnectomics for the NATverse and **coconatfly** does the same specifically for fly datasets.
+In case you were wondering, **coconat** stands for COmparative COnnectomics for the NATverse and **coconatfly** enables this specifically for fly datasets.

 Although the code is certainly already useful, it is currently highly experimental, so the interface should not yet been relied upon.
 In